 Our own orchards are Silvopasture systems, namely guard protected trees in grazed permanent pasture.

-The grass is grazed year around but gets a bit of a break in winter when most of the ewes are inside for lambing.
+The grass is grazed year around in the original orchard below but gets a bit of a break in winter when most of the ewes are inside for lambing.

 We now put very little artificial fertiliser on the fields due to costs, we do feed the individual trees spring and autumn with a handful of a balanced multi nutrient granular feed that includes trace elements.